-Why does adding salt lower the freezing point of water?Watch
+Why does adding salt lower the freezing point of water?Watch this thread

 A proper explanation requires the use of chemical potentials...
 Are you actually an undergraduate student?
 I ask because so many A-level students put undergrad because they think their problem is just hard.